baronkwan/phase-0/week-1/tracking-changes-reflection.md

 ### Why are pull requests preferred when working with teams?

 > Once a pull request is sent, interested parties can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary.
-It is commonly used by teams and organizations to collaborating a projects at the same time remotely.
+It is commonly used by teams and organizations to collaborating a project at the same time remotely.